osisoft/testing-content/Content_Portal/Documentation/Identity/hybrid-clients.md

 <a id="opIdHybridClients_Delete Hybrid Client"></a>

-Delete a Hybrid Client.
+Deletes a hybrid client.
 It can take up to one hour for deletion to manifest in the authentication process.
-Access tokens issued to this Client will be valid until their expiration.
+Access tokens issued to this client will be valid until their expiration.
 Refresh tokens issued to this will be valid up to one hour after deletion.

 ### Request
 ```text